 The Faculty Handbook is revised annually by the Faculty Executive Committee (FEC) in consultation with other entities as required, and is presented for adoption by the Faculty early in the academic year.
 The specific procedures for Faculty Handbook revisions are spelled out in Part One, Article XX.
 Comments and questions about this Handbook should be directed to FEC.

+The employment relationship between Skidmore and its non-tenure-track faculty is governed by a Collective Bargaining Agreement (CBA) by and between Skidmore College and SEIU Local 200United Non-Tenure Track Faculty.
+Unless otherwise specified in the CBA, non-tenure-track faculty are subject to the relevant provisions detailed in the Handbook and other college policies that apply to all Skidmore Faculty (Article XII).

 PART ONE